kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-4.md

    rm ./data/report-read-model.json
    ```

-   ::: info Is it Safe to Delete Read Models?
+   ::: info Is it Safe to Delete Read Models that were Persisted?
    It is generally safe to delete read models because they are not the source of truth; they are materialized views derived from replaying events stored in the event store.
 As long as you retain all historical events, you can always rebuild any deleted read model by replaying those events.

+   Pre-computed read models are often considered a type of cache: they provide fast, query-optimized access to data, but can always be regenerated from the underlying event store if lost or corrupted.
+Their main purpose is to speed up queries and improve performance, not to serve as the primary source of truth.

    However, ensure that no unique or irreproducible data is stored only in your read models, and be aware that rebuilding can be time-consuming if your event store is very large.
    :::

 3. Run this command in the terminal to open the report projection code file: